gargvishesh/druid/docs/multi-stage-query/index.md

 Worker tasks launched by the multi-stage query engine use both JVM heap memory as well as off-heap ("direct") memory.

-The bulk of the JVM heap (75%) is split up into equally-sized bundles.
-On Indexers, there is one bundle for each processing thread (`druid.processing.numThreads`) and one bundle for each worker that may run in the JVM (`druid.worker.capacity`).
-On Peons launched by MiddleManagers, there are two bundles of equal size: one processor bundle and one worker bundle.
+On Peons launched by Middle Managers, the bulk of the JVM heap (75%) is split up into two equally-sized bundles: one processor bundle and one worker bundle.
+Each one comprises 37.5% of the available JVM heap.

-Processor memory bundles on the JVM heap are used for query processing and segment generation.
+The processor memory bundle is used for query processing and segment generation.
 Each processor bundle also has space reserved for buffering frames from input channels: 1 MB per worker from its input stages.
-Each processor is also allocated an off-heap processing buffer of size `druid.processing.buffer.sizeBytes`.

-Worker memory bundles on the JVM heap are used for sorting stage output data prior to shuffle.
+The worker memory bundle is used for sorting stage output data prior to shuffle.
 Workers can sort more data than fits in memory; in this case, they will switch to using disk.

 Increasing maximum heap size can speed up processing in two ways: